billlidc/Data-Structures/lectures/lecture4.md

     $$

-### Big O Caveat
+## Constants in Big-O Analysis
-When analyzing algorithms using Big O notation, it is essential to consider constants because Big O notation represents an upper bound on the growth rate of an algorithm's complexity.
+It is essential to **consider constants** because Big-O notation represents an **upper bound** on the growth rate of an algorithm's complexity.

 Consider:
     $$